 The Art of Friendship - Ale

 “Ada apa?”
-I try to be as calmed as I can when this kind of moment comes.
-I’ve been thinking if I have to let him go this time, I’ll probably be fine.
-It’s just surprising that my friendship with Ale turns complicated a bit like a real couple.
-Started when Ale had a new gf in college that made it difficult for me to find “curhat” time anymore.
-Later, I moved to Atambua for work then our communication decreased in frequency.
+I tried to calm myself down when this kind of moment came.
+I have been thinking if I have to let him go this time, I’ll probably be fine.
+It was just surprising that my friendship with Ale became a bit complicated like a real couple.
+It started when Ale had a new gf in college that sometimes made it difficult for me to find “curhat” time anymore.
+Fast forward, I moved to Atambua for work and then our communication decreased in frequency.

-People says your number of friends will get smaller as you get older.
-It suddenly reminds me of Ale.
+People say your number of friends will get smaller as you get older.
+It suddenly reminded me of Ale.
 God, if it gets smaller, please save him for me.
-He is a nice friend, good listener, gentle, wise, patient and maintain-less.
+He was a nice friend, a good listener, gentle, wise, patient, and maintain-less.
 It’s been a long time since our last conversation.
-The only thing I could do back then was pouring my disappointment through personal blog.
-Months later, Ale contacted me.
+The only thing I could do back then was bringing out all my disappointment on my personal blog.
+A few months later, Ale contacted me.
 He said that HE READ MY POST and felt sorry.
 HAHAHA I was so embarrassed.
-He asked me for a short meetup when I had a moment coming back to Java.
+He asked me for a short meetup when I come home.

-And here we are.
+And here we were.
 Sitting in a coffee shop.
-Putting our best effort to reconnect our precious friendship.
-I keep asking Ada apa but Ale remains silent.
-Feels a bit tense.
-It might be hard for him (as a man) to express a feeling in person, so I begin sharing about my great experiences during life in the eastern.
-The atmosphere gets better.
-We talk like the old days.
+Putting our best effort to fix our precious friendship.
+I kept asking Ada apa? but Ale stayed silent.
+It felt a bit tense in the beginning.
+It might be hard for him (as a man) to express a feeling directly in person, so I broke the ice by sharing my experiences living in the eastern part of Indonesia.
+The atmosphere got better.
+We started talking like in the old days.
 Endless.
 Fruitful.
-Shortly, Ale tells a deep confession about how he feels about me.
-Thank God, our friendship restored.
+Shortly, Ale told a deep confession about how he felt about me.
+Thank God, our friendship was restored.

-As the time goes by, the style of friendship definitely changes.
+As time goes by, the style of friendship definitely changes.
 My friends and I do have an understanding that each of us has certain priorities and responsibilities.
-Well, adulting is marked by the greater responsibility we take (sounds creepy for me).
-On the other hand, it brings us closer to people who have similar frequency.
+Well, adulting is marked by the greater responsibility we take (sounds creepy to me).
+On the other hand, it brings us closer to people who have a similar frequency.
 I’m totally grateful that I can be with people that have so.
-Not that we must have same opinion in particular thing, but we simply agree to disagree.
+Not that we must have the same opinion on one thing, but we simply agree to disagree.
 It’s more like embracing the diversity that emerges.
 We slowly learn about personal values as well, including the way we keep in touch with our closest.
-Having less opportunity to spend time together doesn’t mean our friendship is over.
+Having fewer opportunities to spend time together doesn’t mean our friendship is over.
 Not that shallow.
-According to my memory, I hang out with Ale once in 3 to 4 months, but we can talk for hours in person or phone.
-I believe quality over quantity.
+According to my memory, I hang out with Ale once in 3 or 4 months, but we could talk for hours in person or by phone.
+I believe in quality over quantity.

 Having a good relationship is something that I work on since I watched an inspiring video by TED Talk.
-A study for over 75 years has revealed that the key to a happier and healthier life is having a good social connection with friends, families, neighbours, community or whoever that matters to you.
-It's not only protect our body (physical health), but also our brain (mental health).
+A study for over 75 years has revealed that the key to a happier and healthier life is having a good social connection with friends, families, neighbors, community, or whoever that matters to you.
+It's not only taking care of our body (physical health) but also our brain (mental health).